- Current Prices:$139,000 to $1,150,000

 - Bedrooms:0 to 9Bedrooms

 - Lot Sizes:less than 1/8 - 1/4 acres

 Looking to buy a new home?
-The community of Little Haiti features an array of home designs and prices to match a variety of price points.
-Most common in this neighborhood are single-family homes, which usually have home owner association fees ranging from $1 to $1,080, and taxes for the year range from as low as $311 to as high as $14,971.
+The community of Little Haiti features a wonderful variety of designs to choose from.
+Most common in this neighborhood are single-family homes, which usually have home owner association fees ranging from $1 to $1,080, and taxes for the year range from as low as $311 to as high as $11,648.
 There are also a variety of attached homes.
 Those usually have home owner association fees ranging from $1 to $1,080, and taxes for the year range from as low as $477 to as high as $54,095.
 Here there are many residences that include a driveway with a garage.

 Where to Live

 NE 2nd Avenue features residential areas where you can mingle with residents of the Haitian community for a truly Haitian-style experience.
 NE 2nd Avenue features a pedestrian zone with vibrant retail and cultural dynamics.
 Affordable family homes combined with apartment complexes characterize the neighborhood.
 Little Haiti’s residential spots also have easy access to mainstream city neighborhoods such as the Design District, Edgewater, and Wynwood.

 Where to Eat